CharlesOkechukwu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword finds lines with a string 15-countthatword searches for a pattern and counts the lines with that pattern 16-whatsnext prints three lines after matching pattern
+14-findthatword finds lines with a string 15-countthatword searches for a pattern and counts the lines with that pattern 16-whatsnext prints three lines after matching pattern 17-hidethisword displays lines that don't match a pattern